Effective search engine optimization (SEO) can be transformative for a dental practice.

 Include Your Targeted Keywords in the Title Tag & Metadescription

-Once you’ve completed your keyword research and you’ve identified the keywords you wish to target, you need to include them on the page.
+Once you’ve completed your keyword research and you’ve identified the keywords you wish to target for your dental practice, you need to include them on the page you’d like to rank for that query.

 To start, include the keyword in your page’s title tag.
 If you’re using a WordPress plugin, it’s quite easy to set.
 Whatever keywords you put in the title tag will show in the search engine results and will have an impact on your search rank for that keyword, so think it through.

-Title tags do have a limit of roughly 60 characters, so try to keep it under that number.
+Title tags do have a limit of roughly 60 characters on desktop (~70 on mobile), so try to keep it under that character count.
 If you go over, your result on Google will be truncated, like this:

 It looks cheap and frankly, people want to see your name in the title.